mramshaw/Intro-to-ML/README.md

 You can see my stab at it [here](http://github.com/mramshaw/Data-Cleaning).

+For a more complicated example, check out my [ML with Missing Data](http://github.com/mramshaw/ML_with_Missing_Data) repo.

 ## Quick Hits

 For an easy (and quick) introduction to the various Python tools and ML concepts: